Mitral Valve Regurgitation

 Having Open Mitral Valve Replacement

+The mitral valve allows blood to flow from the left atrium to the left ventricle in the heart.
 A mitral valve replacement is a surgery to replace a mitral valve that doesn’t work well.
 It’s replaced with a new valve.
 Open-heart surgery is a procedure for mitral valve repair.
 It’s done with an incision in the middle of the chest that goes through your breastbone.

 Choosing a new valve